 Each section of the computer-based test is adaptive based on the previous portion.
 How well you do on the first section of the verbal and math portions of the test determines the types of questions you get for the second section of that type.
 In each part, every problem contributes an equal weight to your score.

 While the GRE general test is an admissions requirement for most schools, other schools only recommend subject tests.
 These individual tests focus on a specific subject.
 They can help you stand out from other applicants, which is critical if you want to attend a programme with a small number of openings or a prestigious graduate school.
-You do not have the option to take subject tests on the computer.

-ETS offers six GRE subject tests:
+ETS offers three GRE subject tests:

 - Mathematics